Teacher Education Assistance for College & Higher Education (TEACH) Grant

 The awarded TEACH Grant will be prorated if you are enrolled less than full time.

 You will still be expected to fulfill your teaching obligation once you complete graduate school.
 You are required to officially suspend your first grant, then you can apply for a graduate-level TEACH Grant in an eligible program.
-The Federal Loan Servicing Center can instruct you on how to suspend your first grant.
+Fedloan Servicing can instruct you on how to suspend your first TEACH grant.

 No, student teaching does not count toward the four years you are required to teach in order to fulfill your TEACH Agreement to Serve with the federal government.

 No, you would only be obligated to fulfill a 4-year teaching service in total if you were to continue from an undergraduate TEACH Grant right into the next consecutively.
-There are certain circumstances that alters this (if you postpone graduate school for a year or more), so please feel free to contact Student Financial Services or the Federal Loan Servicing Center directly with any questions or concerns.
+There are certain circumstances that alters this (if you postpone graduate school for a year or more), so please feel free to contact Financial Aid Administration or Fedloan Servicing directly with any questions or concerns.

 The grant is only applicable for someone who is earning his or her first bachelor's or master's degree.
 You may qualify for the TEACH Grant if you have not yet earned your first master's degree.
 Special education is currently the only eligible graduate-level program offered at the College.